kwilteam/docs/README.md

 `git add .`

+  Note that the above command will add all untracked files, so check for unintended additions.
+Otherwise, use `git add -u`, and add new files explicitly.

 - Commit your changes to a new branch.

 `git commit -m "Add new section for new feature XYZ"`